Ukonhattu/Ukonhattu/README.md

 And many more things...

-Currently in practice of the art of over engineering at MOOC-Center, University of Helsinki.
+Currently in practice of the art of overengineering at MOOC-Center, University of Helsinki.

 Feel free to poke around, but beware of the occasional bugs and smells.